imsdolta/imsdolta/README.md

 ![Header](https://pbs.twimg.com/profile_images/1025795072141320194/c5ERQ0Xh_400x400.jpg)

- My name is Sachin Dolta and I am a software developer with interest in backend technologies.
-I love to work in node js and similar technologies.
+Hello, I'm Sachin Dolta.
+I'm a full stack web developer.

+Committed to the philosophy of lifelong learning, I’m a full stack developer with a deep passion for JavaScript, React and all things web development.